NichoDA/Final-Integration-Project-Documentation/index.md

 ---

-## Schematics, Diagrams, or Other Images That Help the Reader Understand the Work
+## Images That Help the Reader Understand the Work

 ![Schematics Image](https://example.com/schematics.png)